 Lunar New Year, also known a Spring Festival, is the biggest holiday on the calendar in Taiwan and a key part of it is the food.
 A New Year’s reunion dinner with loved ones is one of the most important events of the year and is a time for catching up and celebrating health, wealth and family.
 It takes place on the equivalent of New Year’s Eve and the food served is very important.
 A lot of the dishes are symbolic and outline fortunes for the year ahead.
 Here is a rundown of the foods you’d expect to see at a Spring Festival reunion dinner.
-(Read More: A Quick Guide to the Year of the Rat)
+(Read More: A Handy Guide to the Year of the Ox)

 Fish is a dish traditionally served in Taiwan, China and Vietnam during Lunar New Year.
 In Taiwan and China, the fish is deliberately not finished to symbolize being blessed with monetary profits over the coming year.
 It comes from the Chinese phrase 年年有餘 (nian nian you yu) which means “ be blessed every year”/“make great profit every year. ” – a homophone for “every year there will be leftover fish ”